 If your eye does not produce enough tears, or if the tears evaporate too quickly, you may suffer from dry eye.
 Dry eye can cause symptoms such as burning, redness, or irritation.
 There are various treatment options ranging from lubricating eye drops and medications to placement of plugs in your tear drainage ducts.
 Dr. Barron is a specialist in dry eye and can determine the best course of treatment to provide relief of your symptoms.

 The optic nerve plays a critical role in transmitting visual images from your eye to your brain.
 There are many different disorders affecting the optic nerve such as loss of blood flow, inflammatory conditions, or secondary effects of disorders of the brain.
 These disorders can cause profound vision loss and, in some cases, reveal a systemic disorder.
 Due to the seriousness of many of these disorders, it is important to have an experienced eye physician to detect these types of conditions.
-Dr. Barron and Dr. Fernandes are eye specialists with experience in managing these complicated conditions.
+Dr. Barron is an eye specialists with experience in managing these complicated conditions.

 Eye trauma can cause serious injuries including scratches, bleeding, inflammation, or rupture of the eye.
 If you suffer an eye injury, it is important to seek immediate care, especially if your vision is affected.
 Without appropriate treatment, you could suffer severe or permanent vision damage.
 Our doctors are experienced in managing complicated eye injuries.
 In fact, we are the trusted Ophthalmologists for the Louisiana Tech Athletics programs.